-The algorithm for generating a DMC graph with $n$ nodes is as follows: \begin{enumerate} \item Begin with a seed graph.
-(Throughout this paper, we will use a single node as the seed graph.) \item Repeat until the graph has $n$ nodes: \begin{enumerate} \item Duplication \begin{enumerate} \item Select a node uniformly at random; this will be the ``anchor'' node. \item Add a new node. \item Connect the new node to the anchor node's neighbors. \end{enumerate} \item Mutation \begin{enumerate} \item ``Modify'' each of the anchor node's neighbors independently and with probability $q_m$. \item If a neighbor is modified, remove \textit{either} the neighbor-anchor node edge \textit{or} the neighbor-new node edge.
-Which edge is lost is determined by the flip of a fair coin. \end{enumerate} \item Complementation \begin{enumerate} \item Connect the new node to the anchor node with probability $q_c$. \end{enumerate} \end{enumerate} \end{enumerate} Figure \ref{figure:schematic}(A) contains a schematic of the DMC mechanism.
+The algorithm for generating a DMC graph with $n$ nodes is as follows.
+We first begin with a seed graph.
+Throughout this paper, we will use a single node as the seed graph.
+Repeat the following three steps until the graph has $n$ nodes. \textbf{Duplication:} (i) Select a node uniformly at random; this will be the ``anchor'' node. (ii) Add a new node. (iii) Connect the new node to the anchor node's neighbors. \textbf{Mutation:} (i)``Modify'' each of the anchor node's neighbors independently and with probability $q_m$. (ii) If a neighbor is modified, remove \textit{either} the neighbor-anchor node edge \textit{or} the neighbor-new node edge.
+Which edge is lost is determined by the flip of a fair coin. \textbf{Complementation:} (i) Connect the new node to the anchor node with probability $q_c$.

+Figure \ref{figure:schematic}(a) contains a schematic of the DMC model mechanisms.
 In the duplication step, node 4 (the new node) duplicates node 1 (the anchor node).
 In the mutation step, both of node 1's neighbors are modified, with node 2 losing its edge with node 1 and node 3 losing its edge with node 4.
-In the complementation step, node 4 (the new node) connects to node 1 (the anchor node).
+In the complementation step, node 4 connects to node 1.

-Middendorf et al. \cite{middendorf2005} found the DMC model to explain the observed \textit{D. melanogaster} protein-protein interaction network better than six other candidate models.
+Middendorf \textit{et al.} \cite{middendorf2005} found the DMC model to explain the observed \textit{D. melanogaster} protein-protein interaction network better than six other candidate models.